Connect to a Windows PC from Ubuntu using RDP

 Test the RDP performance under typical work conditions and adjust RDP and network settings to balance responsiveness and quality.

-Reduce Resolution & Color Depth for Performance Boost
+Reduce Resolution and Color Depth for Performance Boost

-Controlling the amount of detail that a RDP client transfers over the network can produce significant performance gains.
+Controlling the amount of detail an RDP client transfers over the network produces significant performance gains.
 Read the sections below to learn how to adjust resolution and color depth in your RDP session.

 Lowering the screen resolution or window size in RDP sessions means fewer pixels are transferred over the network.
-This strategy can improve responsiveness and speed when bandwidth is limited.
+This strategy improves responsiveness and speed when bandwidth is limited.

 RDP clients enable users to set the screen resolution when initiating an RDP session.
-For instance, with FreeRDP, you can use the following command to set a 1280x720 resolution:
+For instance, with FreeRDP, use the following command to set a 1280x720 resolution:

 sudo xfreerdp /v:windows_machine_ip /u:username /size:1280x720

-Reducing the resolution can enhance speed but may also compromise visual quality, making items appear pixelated.
+Reducing the resolution enhances speed but also compromises visual quality.

-Color depth defines how sharply a system can represent or distinguish unique colors.
+Color depth defines how sharply a system represents or distinguishes unique colors.

 Lowering the color depth reduces the amount of data transmitted for each pixel.
-The session will be more responsive, but colors may seem off, and gradients might lose their smoothness.
+The session is more responsive, but colors may seem off, and gradients might lose their smoothness.

 In the Remmina client, the Color depth option lets users define the color depth for the RDP session.

-A low depth may work for simple tasks like text editing, but the True color setting, with 32 bits per pixel, provides the high-quality visuals required for video playback or graphic design.
+A low depth works for simple tasks like text editing, but the True color setting, with 32 bits per pixel, provides the high-quality visuals required for video playback or graphic design.

 Conclusion

-You have successfully used an RDP client to connect to a remote Windows PC from your Ubuntu system.
-Use this connection to administer remote Windows systems, provide technical support to Windows users, and operate Windows-specific tools and applications.
+This article explained how to use an RDP client to connect to a remote Windows PC from your Ubuntu system.
+Use this tool to administer remote Windows systems, provide technical support to Windows users, and operate Windows-specific tools and applications.

 Next, learn how to access an Ubuntu PC via Remote Desktop from Windows.